jvlad/PinDialog.android.java/README.md

 ```
 ##Development Plan

-1. add resources (dimensions) for small screen

-1. Disable edit-action buttons if no any character entered yet

-1. Extract DecimalCharactersValuesToResources

 1. Add Cancel() to PinScreen API;
    add reference to caller in listeners at pinscreenlibrary.listeners;

 1. Add extra left-margin for every 4th indicator

-1. Decrease pin character views spacing
+1. Disable edit-action buttons if no any character entered yet

+1. Extract DecimalCharactersValuesToResources

-1. Check if all drawable for backspace button are there
+1. Check if all-densities drawables for backspace button present

 1. add screen shot to readme.md